Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 ### Misinformed Clues: 3/5
 **Good - Meets requirements**

-The clues are somewhat vague but could potentially apply to other shows.
-The first clue could relate to many shows with a New York setting and the second clue is generic enough to apply to zombie shows.
+The misinformed clues are reasonably ambiguous, relating to common tropes in TV dramas (friendship, survival).
+However, they could be more subtly connected to the specific choices to increase the effectiveness of the misdirection.

 ✅ Strengths:
 - Attempt to create ambiguity